 BrainTool Side Window options

-Default window position and size should be configureable.
+Default window position and size and tree font sizes should be configureable.

 New item insertion